top of page

 WebSpinnerPro logo 3_0 wht_green_ trans.png

-These are the same professional commercial studio-grade cobweb spinners the film industry in Hollywood uses on films as well as stage theater but slightly smaller for small studios and consumers.
+These are the same professional commercial studio-grade cobweb spinners the film industry in Hollywood uses on films, and stage theater but slightly smaller for small studios and consumers.
 The Cobweb Spinner Pro uses an aerodynamic airflow from the spinning fan blades which blow the material forward and bend outward from the lid lip as the product inside is spun out from tiny holes that create a stringy airborne spiral web onto the area needed.
-If you want a more spiral web, cover up some of the holes with tape to get the desired look you want.
+If you want a more spiral web, cover up some of the holes with tape to get the desired look.
 In the Titan demo video, we taped up 2 of the 4 holes for a more controlled webbing in just the right areas.
 These spinners are made right here in the U.S.A.

 Over 800 of these tools were sold worldwide to: